ksobrenat32/unam.fi.compilers.g5.01/lexer/presentation.md

 - `tokenize`: To classify the tokens.
 It returns a dictionary with the tokens of the input.
 - `token_count`: To count the total amount of tokens.
 It returns the total amount of tokens.

+# Implementation APP

+The implementation will be divided into the following steps:

+1. Read the input string
+2. Tokenize the input
+3. Classify the tokens
+4. Print the total amount of tokens

+# Brief Example for the lexical analyzer

+        int main() {
+            // This is a comment
+            if(a == b) {
+                print("Hello, World!");
+            } else {
+                print('Goodbye, World!');
+            }
+            int x = 10;
+            int y = 20;
+            int z = x + y;
+            if(x >< y && x < y || x > y) {
+                print("Complex condition");
+            }
+            return;
+        }
+# Results and Conclusions

+- Our simple implementation clarifies lexical analysis in a compiler, making it ideal for lightweight and efficient use.
+The code is easy to understand and maintain, and it can be easily adapted to other programming languages.

+- For now, the project is still in the testing phase, as work is underway on other phases to create a more comprehensive compiler.
+We are confident that our implementation will be successful and that it will be a valuable tool for future projects.